hanishkvc/prgs-docs-spreadsheetkvc/README.md

 on the number of columsn allowed (need to verify libreoffice/gnumeric bit more later).

 Show processing status message in Non edit modes only.

+Rename mreadonly and mreadwrite to creadonly (cro) and creadwrite (crw).
+This makes way for m based marker commands in future.
+As also c based cfieldsep and ctextquote commands in future.